 Chapter Seven: The Struggle For Relevancy, Reminiscences of the Glory Days, Mortgage Rejections and University Successes

-Lawes talks about the difficulty in attracting readers to his website, while remembering the days when his work achieved overwhelming reactions.
-He discusses being rejected for a mortgage, and the challenge of completing a university assignment with very little time to do the work.
+I talk about the difficulty in attracting readers to my website, while remembering the days when my work achieved overwhelming reactions.
+I discuss being rejected for a mortgage, and the challenge of completing my university assignment with very little time to do the work.

 It’s been the best part of two weeks since I sat down to write in these journals.
 I had hoped to get an entry in last week, but my university assignment took much more work than I’d anticipated, then when I came to write about the importance of language in regards to autism on Monday evening, I had far more to say on the subject than originally anticipated so it turned into a Disorderly Thoughts entry instead.
 Disorderly Thoughts is the blog where I put my longer writings on single-subjects, which I see as my main showcase rather than these more throwaway blogs on the Lawes Report.
 Sometimes, I wish the names of the blogs were inverted, because I think Disorderly Thoughts maybe works better for these more-jumbled entries, and longer pieces on single subjects are more of a report, but it is what it is.
 Anyway, these entries literally report on my life, so it works for both.
 Maybe I’ll switch it round somewhere down the line, but it seems a bit pointless and I’ve already done the Twitter thread linking all the Disorderly Thoughts, and after the grief I got when I re-shared the article about the potential Newcastle takeover, I think I’ll not bother changing all the hyperlinks and re-doing that for a while.
 Or, given the rumours we’re going to see movement on that front in a few weeks, maybe I’ll just do it then and bank some more clicks.